Sep 19, 2024

 Topics:

-Sales & Marketing Alignment Getting Started with They Ask, You Answer Inbound Sales
+Sales & Marketing Alignment Getting Started with They Ask, You Answer Inbound Sales Sales ProfessionalsSubscribe now and get the latest podcast releases delivered straight to your inbox.

-How do I get my old school sales reps to buy in to They Ask, You Answer?
+How Do I Get my Old School Sales Reps to Buy in to They Ask, You Answer?

 Increasingly, this means that the way sales teams and salespeople operate has to change to cater to the way people want to buy today.

-According to a recent study from Gartner, 33% of all buyers would prefer an entirely “sales-free” sales experience.
-For millennials, it’s even higher: 44%.
-Think about that for a second.
-At least a third of your buyers would prefer not to talk to your sales team at all.
-They want to be able to purchase exactly what they want without any contact with a sales rep.
+According to a recent study published in Forbes, 75% of B2B buyers would prefer an entirely seller-free buying experience.
+Now, that number might be high, but think about that for a second.
+As many as three quarters of your buyers would prefer not to talk to your sales team at all.

 We’ve seen this play out for years in the retail space with cashierless checkout lines, and now touchless sales are becoming more and more popular in every industry.
 Today, people buy their mattress online.
 They buy their groceries online.
 They buy their TV online.
-Heck, you can even buy a car online.
+Heck, you can even buy a car or a condo online.

 Considering the state of sales today, the company that best serves its customers — and the way those customers want to buy — is the company that will win their business.